MegavexNetwork/scoreboard-library/README.md

 - Sidebar API: max 42 characters per line on 1.12.2 and below, unlimited for newer versions.
-If you have the [ProtocolSupport](https://github.com/ProtocolSupport/ProtocolSupport/) plugin on your 1.18.1 server, it will be automatically utilized for players below at or below 1.12.2.
+If you have the [ProtocolSupport](https://github.com/ProtocolSupport/ProtocolSupport/) plugin on your 1.18.1 server, it will be automatically utilized for players at or below 1.12.2.
 - Teams API
 - Packet-level
 - Mostly async